imranayesha18/trainingprog/README.md

-1.Displaying employee details using constructors.
+1.EmpConstructor-To display employee details using constructors.

 2.Demonstrate methodOverloading using inheritance in employee details class.